Ekimwatan/Edge_AI_Computer_mouse_controller/README.md

 `source activate yourenvname`

--Download or clone the repository
+- Download or clone the repository

--Source OpenVino Environment
+- Source OpenVino Environment

 This is done by entering the following to your cmd `source /opt/intel/openvino/bin/setupvars.sh`

--Installing the requirements in requirements.txt file
+- Installing the requirements in requirements.txt file

--Download the models from the intel moddelzoo from the link below
+- Download the models from the intel moddelzoo from the link below

 https://download.01.org/opencv/2019/open_model_zoo/R3/20190905_163000_models_bin/